You’ve made your big decision. You’ve chosen to embark on an Outward Bound expedition. Congrats. Now, get ready.

-Outward Bound provides MOST of your gear.
-But shop for personal items.
+Outward Bound provides MOST of your gear, but shop for your personal items.

 During an Outward Bound course, you’ll share your time and space with a group of peers.
 Though you’ll often carry your own clothing and personal items, you’ll also be responsible for group items.
 And you certainly don’t want to be the person who loses the peanut butter!
 At home, figure out how you can improve your organization skills.
 Are you always losing your flip-flops and leaving your sweatshirt next door?
 Now is the time to develop a good system for keeping track of all of your items.
 With a good system, and an awareness of where all of your stuff is, you’ll be in a much better position to find your rain jacket before the downpour begins.

-No – they are not a fashion statement, but they will be on your feet for the entire expedition (minus time in your sleeping bag or around camp).
+They may not be a fashion statement, but they will be on your feet for the majority of your expedition, dependent on your course type.
 So you’ll want to break them in.
 The more hours they are on your feet, the more they’ll mold to your particular toes, heels, ankles and arches, and the more comfortable you’ll be.
-Wear them to school.
+Wear your boots to school.
 Wear them around the park.
 Walk around the mall in them.
 Take a tour of downtown in your boots.
 No matter what you are doing, you should be wearing your boots!
 Blisters can be real challenge – and a challenge that can literally stop you in your tracks if you haven’t broken in your footwear.
 Avoid them by breaking in your boots.
 This is an easy one.

 Half of the fun of going on any trip is the anticipation of it all!
 Keep a calendar and cross off the days as they approach.
 Start a countdown clock!
 You’re about to embark on the adventure of a lifetime.
 And you’ve done an excellent job getting ready for this moment.
 Now it’s time to put all of your preparations to the test – get out there – and enjoy the great outdoors.
 And remember, this is going to be fun.
 Check the to-do’s off your list, relax and enjoy!

 If you haven’t yet signed up for a course, you are missing the first step!
-A life-changing summer experience awaits you.
+A life-changing outdoor adventure awaits you.
 To find the extreme and wonderful place that’s right for you, go to www.outwardbound.org or call 866.467.7651 to speak with an admissions advisor today.